are prehistoric sea creatures dating

 When you are fishing with shrimp a good trick is to head or tail hook

-the shrimp on a hook up jig so it won't spin in the current.
+the shrimp on a jig so it won't spin in the current.
 In the

 old days and even today some guides only take a dozen mullet for bait